-Our 18F-FDG PET results were consistent with previously reported retrospective data for breast cancer (26-29) and similar to studies in castrate-resistant prostate cancer, which tends to have higher 18F-FDG uptake than hormone-sensitive disease (45).
-Neither 18F-NaF PET measures at scan1 or scan2 nor change in NaF SUV uptake over the course of treatment were predictive of tSRE or TTP.
-However, the percentage difference (but not the unit difference) of the average SUV{max} of up to 5 lesions was associated with OS.
-The direction of the hazard ratio (HR) suggests that an increase in uptake was predictive, but the association does not persist when SUV uptake is corrected for normal bone uptake.
-This may be related to the flare effect, artifactual, or related to effects not specific to the metastases, as seen in a similar study in prostate cancer (46).
+Our F-FDG PET results were consistent with previously reported retrospective data for breast cancer (26-29) and similar to studies in castrate resistant prostate cancer, which tends to have higher FDG uptake compared to hormone-sensitive disease (45).
+Neither F-NaF PET measures at scan1 or scan2 nor change in NaF SUV uptake over course of treatment were predictive of tSRE or TTP.
+However, the percent difference (but not the unit difference) of the average SUVmax of up to 5 lesions was associated with OS.
+The direction of the hazard ratio suggests that an increase in uptake was predictive, but the association does not persist when SUV uptake is corrected for normal bone uptake.
+This may be related to the "flare" effect, artifactual, or related to effects not specific to the metastases, as seen in a similar study in prostate cancer (46).
 Additional analyses evaluating performance of serial NaF by lesion type (lytic vs. sclerotic vs. mixed) also failed to demonstrate predictive value of NaF (Supplemental Table 6).
-The difference between our results for 18F-NaF PET and the promising results in prostate cancer (46-49), particularly when quantitative assessment of NaF uptake is incorporated (34), may relate to biologic differences in breast cancer bone metastases.
-Breast cancer lesions, although phenotypically both blastic and lytic, tend to be more driven by primarily lytic molecular process compared with prostate cancer metastases (50).
-Our 18F-NaF PET results are consistent with other studies showing confounding responses for breast cancer bone metastases by bone scanning and 18F-NaF PET (14,51).
-Although useful as a mode of detection of osteoblastic bone lesions, our results do not support use of serial 18F-NaF PET as a response measure or predictor of clinical outcomes in BD MBC.
+The difference between our results for F-NaF PET and the promising results in prostate cancer (46-49), particularly when quantitative assessment of NaF uptake is incorporated (34), may relate to biologic differences in breast cancer bone metastases.
+Breast cancer lesions, although phenotypically both blastic and lytic, tend to be more driven by primarily lytic molecular process compared to prostate cancer metastases (50).
+Our F-NaF PET results are consistent with other studies showing confounding repsonses for breast cancer bone metastases by bone scan and F-NaF PET (14,51).
+While useful as a mode of detection of osteoblastic bone lesions, our results do not support use of serial F-NaF PET as a response measure or predictor of clinical outcomes in BD MBC.

-There are several limitations to this study including small sample size (n = 28).
-We found a wide range of SUVs in bony lesions by both 18F-FDG PET and 18F-NaF PET, likely due to heterogeneity in lytic versus sclerotic lesions, which may be related to both underlying tumor biologic differences and prior therapy (20,22,52).
-Treatment while on the study incorporated standard endocrine agents or chemotherapy prescribed at physician discretion and the timing of PET posttherapy scanning was not uniform, influenced by clinical practice.
+There are several limitations to this study including small sample size (n=28).
+We found a wide range of SUV uptake values in bony lesions by both F-FDG PET and F-NaF PET, likely due to heterogeneity in lytic versus sclerotic lesions which may be related to both underlying tumor biologic differences and prior therapy (20,22,52).
+Treatment while on the study incorporated standard endocrine agents or chemotherapy prescribed at physician discretion and the timing of PET post-therapy scanning was not uniform, influenced by clinical practice.
 Results of the multivariable analysis should be considered exploratory and parameters from the model validated in larger studies.

-Some patients were imaged on different scanners, all in the same institution with similar patient preparation and where machine calibrations were done quarterly using the same calibration procedures and daily quality control to keep them as closely aligned as possible.
-Recent work demonstrated that 18F-FDG PET scanner qualification and calibration can yield highly reproducible SUV measurements with a percentage test-retest difference in tumor SUV{max} for bone of 7% and for soft tissue 10% (data not shown).
+Some patients were imaged on different scanners, all in same institution with similar patient preparation and where machine calibrations were done quarterly using the same calibration procedures and daily QC to keep them as closely aligned as possible.
+Recent work demonstrated that F-FDG PET scanner qualification and calibration can yield highly reproducible SUV measurements with percent test-retest difference in tumor SUVmax for bone of 7% and for soft tissue 10% (data not shown).